PCSX2/pcsx2-net-www/docs/troubleshooting/general.md

 - Check the [compatibility page](/compat) to see if the game has been tested to run properly
 - Consult the [wiki page](https://wiki.pcsx2.net) for the game for similar information
 - Check the [GitHub issues page](https://github.com/PCSX2/pcsx2/issues) to see if there are any reported issues

-### Reach out for help

-If none of the above suggestions help you solve your problem, consider reaching out in either the respective [Discord](https://discord.com/invite/TCz3t9k) channel or the forum.